 One might think that this litigious nature would be welcome by Oracle customers.
-After all, if Oracle is protecting their own IP and helping to move the technology industry forward, then wouldn’t that also protect the investments that Oracle customers have made in Oracle software licensing and maintenance/support fees?
+After all, if Oracle is protecting their own IP and helping to move the technology industry forward.
+Wouldn’t that also protect the investments that Oracle customers have made in Oracle software licensing and maintenance/support fees?
 Well, maybe.
-But in reality Oracle customers may also be worried that the big guns of Oracle litigation may one day be pointed directly at the Oracle customers.
+But in reality, Oracle customers may also be worried that the big guns of Oracle litigation may one day be pointed directly at the Oracle customers.

 Customers can be so worried about Oracle legal that they don’t even want to assert the rights they have in their contracts with Oracle.
-The perfect example is the ULA certification which requires a customer to certify a license count to Oracle.
-Oracle LMS however will unilaterally insert themselves in this process.
+The perfect example is ULA certification which requires a customer to certify a license count to Oracle.
+Oracle LMS, however, will unilaterally insert themselves in this process.
 A client will not eject LMS because they “don’t want to rock the boat” or they “are worried about an audit”.

 Clients have reason to worry.

 At Palisade Compliance we’ve seen what happens when Oracle customers don’t know how to navigate the murky waters of Oracle legal contract terms and Oracle sales/LMS representatives.
-If done incorrectly no one will be laughing.
+If done incorrectly, no one will be laughing.
 Get in touch with us for help taking control of your Oracle relationship.